wp-plugins/loginradius-for-wordpress/readme.txt

 <strong>Please share your comments and feedback at feedback@loginradius.com</strong>

 == Changelog ==
+= 5.6 =
+* UI improvement in notification popups displayed at website front end
+* Improved PHP SDK
+* Added support for woocommerce plugin for social login and social sharing

 = 5.5 =
 * Added performance improvements
 * Added new features and widget for Social Account linking